Russell Cooperative Preschool is dedicated to fostering children's play and the enjoyment of childhood by children and parents.

 End of Year Picnic

-Our last day of school is celebrated with an afternoon picnic and play at the Arsenal Playground in Watertown.
+Our last day of school is celebrated with an afternoon picnic and play.
 Families and teachers share food and stories and say goodbye for the summer.